 Private Equity Waterfall and Carried Interest Provisions: Economic and Tax Implications for Investors and Sponsors

-Structuring Distribution Waterfalls, Carried Interest Clawbacks and Allocations; Carried Interest Sharing at the Fund Sponsor Level; Related Planning and Drafting to Address Tax Consequences
+Distributions, Clawbacks and Allocations; Carried Interest Sharing; Drafting to Address Tax Consequences

-This CLE webinar will analyze various methods of structuring waterfall provisions in private equity funds and carried interest distributions to fund managers and among their personnel, as well as related clawback and allocation provisions.
+This CLE webinar will analyze various methods of structuring waterfall provisions in private equity funds and carried interest distributions to fund managers and among their personnel and related clawback and allocation provisions.
 The program will also examine the tax implications of such provisions.